Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

-Figure~\ref{fig:w_eta_ec_pr} compares the characteristics of the hysteresis loops for all defect configurations.
-For the pristine material, a work loss of about 3~J/cm$^{-3}$ is dissipated if the polarization switches from $P_r^-$ to the saturation polarization $P_{max}^x$ and vice versa for negative field directions, while the recoverable work as well as reversible changes of polarization and strain without switching are negligible, in qualitative agreement with previous reports.\cite{luoFirstprinciplesEffectiveHamiltonian2016} On the one hand, non-polar or weak defects in most configurations induce a small reduction of the loss only.
-The efficiency $\eta$ is thus approximately constant and increases slightly for random defects.
+Figure~\ref{fig:w_eta_ec_pr} compares the characteristics of the hysteresis loops for all defect configurations \rv{at 250~K. At this temperature, the pristine material is in the T phase and} a work loss of about 3~J/cm\rrrv{$^{3}$} is dissipated if the polarization switches from $P_r^-$ to the saturation polarization $P_{\text{max}}^x$ and vice versa for negative field directions, while the recoverable work as well as reversible changes of polarization and strain without switching are negligible, in qualitative agreement with previous reports \cite{luoFirstprinciplesEffectiveHamiltonian2016}.
+On the one hand, non-polar or weak defects \rv{agglomerated in cubes or 2D with parallel applied fields} induce a small reduction of the loss \rv{in the ferroelectric phases} only.
+The efficiency $\eta$ is thus approximately constant \rv{between these configurations} and increases slightly for random defects \rv{and 2D defects in perpendicular applied fields}.
 On the other hand, large efficiencies are possible for the double loop hysteresis found for 2D ordering.
 Thereby, the smallest hysteresis in case of defects randomly distributed in one plane allows for an efficiency of about 94~\%.
 Analogously, pinched hysteresis with reduced losses and maximal $\Delta P$ and $\eta$ are stabilized by strong defects along $z$ in a field along $x$ as long as the {\it{active surface area}} is not reduced by clustering in 3D.
-Maximal recoverable energy and efficiency of 1.07~J/cm$^{-3}$ and 96~\% are possible for defects randomly distributed in the sample.
+Maximal recoverable energy and efficiency of 1.07~J/cm\rrrv{$^{3}$} and 96~\% are possible for defects randomly distributed in the sample.
 Finally, for strong defects and fields along $z$, one has to distinguish between positive and negative field directions.
 In the former case shown in red, no polarization switching can be induced during unipolar field loops for randomly distributed defects and thus the used definition of loss and efficiency would predict optimal configurations.
 However, this is not relevant as the possible recoverable energy as well as changes of $P$ and strain are negligible.
-In case of the negative field shown in blue, maximal values of $W_{rec}$ and a moderate efficiency are possible due to the shifted and reduced hysteresis for random defect distributions.
+In case of the negative field shown in blue, maximal values of $W_{\text{rec}}$ and a moderate efficiency are possible due to the shifted and reduced hysteresis for random defect distributions.